cristinacolpos/PELA-blocks/README.md

 ## Calibrate

-To get a perfect LEGO-compatible and technic-compatible fit, do some test fits against a printed calibration block tune 3 numbers before generating the STL model for your plastic and printer.

-___
+**TL;DR** *: To get a nice snap fit for your printer, slicer settings and material, print a calibration bar and test the fit top, bottom and side connections against commercial bricks.
+Update these best `top_tweak` and `bottom_tweak` into [`print-parameters.scad`](print-parameters.scad).
+Now open any model in OpenSCAD, press `F6` to generate the model then `F7` to export as STL.*

 [![PELA Example fit of a calibration block](images/PELA-calibration-test-fit-with-LEGO.jpg)](https://github.com/LEGO-compatible-gadgets/PELA-parametric-blocks-render/blob/master//PELA-calibration.stl)

+There are 4 possible calibration bars linked below.
+Which one you want to print depends on (1) your printer nozzle diameter and (2) is the material flexible or not.

-Print one of the 4 calibration blocks below.
-Test fit some LEGO on the top and bottom to find the perfect fit.
-Test fit a technic connector on the side.
-When you update those material settings in  [`print-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/print-parameters.scad) then one time calibration is complete.
+Test fit the top, bottom and sides to get something which is tight but not too tight.
+Then update your settings in  [`print-parameters.scad`](https://github.com/PELA-Prototypes/parametric-PELA/blob/master/print-parameters.scad) then one time calibration is complete.

 ___